Pegahka/SearchLight_fMRI/README.md

 # SearchLight fMRI
-Searchlight extension by Pegah Kassraian
+Exentsion of pymvpa searchlight module for fMRI; by Pegah Kassraian

 # **Introduction**